ShaheenHossain/eagle-12.1/doc/webservices/iap.rst

 .. note::

-    Eagle ERP takes a 25% commission on all pack sales.
+    Eagle takes a 25% commission on all pack sales.
 Adjust your selling price accordingly.

 .. note::